Swiss stocks - Factors to watch on June 21

-ZURICH, June 21 The Swiss blue-chip SMI was seen opening barely changed at 9,022 points on Wednesday, according to premarket indications by bank Julius Baer .
+ZURICH, June 21 (Reuters) - The Swiss blue-chip SMI was seen opening barely changed at 9,022 points on Wednesday, according to premarket indications by bank Julius Baer .

 Here are some of the main factors that may affect Swiss stocks.